From Unstructured Data to In-Context Learning: Exploring What Tasks Can Be Learned and When: Related work

 Other studies analyzed ICL from a learning theory perspective. \citet{hahn202a} proposed an information-theoretic bound that explains how ICL emerges from next-token prediction. \citet{wies2023the} derived a PAC-type framework for ICL and finite-sample complexity results. \citet{jeon2024an} introduced a novel information-theoretic view of meta-learning (including ICL), allowing for the decomposition of errors into three components.
 They proved that in ICL, the errors decrease as the number of examples or sequence length increase.
 Other studies focus on the mechanistic interpretability component of ICL. \citet{olsson2022in} argued that transformers can develop induction heads that are able to complete token sequences such as [A][B] $\cdots$ [A] $\rightarrow$ [B], leading to impressive ICL performance. \citet{bietti2023birth} examined a setup where tokens are generated from either global or context-specific bigram distributions to distinguish between global and in-context learning.
 They found that global learning occurs rapidly, while in-context learning is achieved gradually through the development of an induction head. \citet{ren2024identifying} identified semantic induction heads that increase the output logits of tail tokens when attending to head tokens, providing evidence that these heads could play a vital role in the emergence of ICL. \citet{yu2024how} showed that the ICL ability of transformers arises from the utilization of in-context heads, where each query and key matrix collaborate to learn the similarity between the input text and each demonstration example.

 A number of works delved into specific data generating processes to provide insight into the emergence of ICL. \citet{bhattamishra2023understanding} examined the ICL ability of transformers by focusing on discrete functions.
 Specifically, they showed that transformers perform well on simpler tasks, struggle with more complex tasks, and can learn more efficiently when provided with examples that uniquely identify a task. \citet{guo2023how} investigated ICL in scenarios where each label is influenced by the input through a potentially complex yet constant representation function, coupled with a unique linear function for each instance. \citet{akyurek2024in} studied ICL of regular languages produced by random finite automata.
-They compared numerous neural sequence models and demonstrated that transformers significantly outperform RNN-based models because of their ability to develop \textit{n-gram heads}, which are a generalization of \textit{induction heads}. \citet{sander2024how} analyzed simple first-order autoregressive processes to gain insight into how transformers perform ICL to predict the next tokens.
+They compared numerous neural sequence models and demonstrated that transformers significantly outperform RNN-based models because of their ability to develop \textit{n-gram heads}, which are a generalization of \textit{induction heads}. \citet{sander2024how} analyzed simple first-order autoregressive processes to gain insight into how transformers perform ICL to predict the next tokens. \textit{On the other hand, our work focuses on data generating processes containing semantically related word pairs and repeated token patterns to better understand several components that are crucial for ICL to occur from training on unstructured data.}